 But the heat of the pasta was turning both grated toppings into increasingly similar molten caps, and I was worried their differences were fading.
 Kate eventually muttered some response to placate me, but it was noncommittal and tinged with resentment and I can't remember what she said anyway.
 Maybe it was, "They're both gross because you put too much cheese on them."

-It was an inauspicious start to my grated-cheese investigations, and I have coronavirus to thank for it.
+It was an inauspicious start to my grated-cheese investigations, and I have all this work-from-home time to thank for it.
 In normal times, I would have conducted these tests in the test kitchen, under more controlled conditions, with multiple willing participants—willing, if for no other reason, than because it's part of the job.

 Meanwhile, I needed to figure out a better testing plan.